hotspoons/retropie-container/README.md

 ```

-# Usage
+# Manual installation and configuration

+If the default choices provided by the quick install script aren't suitable for your needs or you are afraid to edit the script,
+keep reading.

-## Building
+## Building the default configuration

-To pull and build the image locally using default settings, run the following:
+To pull and build the image locally using default settings (which includes almost everything available in RetroPie, plus PCSX2 and Wine),
+run the following, then skip the next section:

 ```bash